 15. When making the icing begin with the burner heat on low so nothing scorches.
 Once the sugar has melted into the milk and it comes to a boil, remove it from the heat immediately.

-17. If you choose to top your Spanish cake with chopped nuts, toast them first and allow them to cool completely before sprinkling on top.
+17. If you choose to top your Spanish cake with chopped nuts, toast them first and allow them to cool completely before sprinkling them on top.
 A few minutes in a hot oven toasts them perfectly!

 How To Make Spanish Cake

-Preheat the oven to 350*F. Butter an 8-inch square baking tin and line with baking paper.
+Preheat the oven to 350*F. Butter an 8-inch square baking tin and line it with baking paper.
 Set aside.